 9. Say It—Another endearing love song, this one has a slighter higher tempo than the last one making it a perfect song for light cardio or recovery during your interval sessions.
 But beware, it has a strong beat that’s darn near impossible not to nod your head to.

-10. Sell Me Candy—Stars these days seem to be obsessed with candy, and Rihanna is on board with the sugary trend.
+, and Rihanna is on board with the sugary trend.
 This one wasn’t my fave, and it’s a little forgettable, but it works fine for any moderate-paced activity.

 11. Lemme Get That—I absolutely adore this song and sang it for a week straight.
 It has attitude, is fun to sing and is a bit reminiscent of a Fergie track, which in my mind is beyond fantastic.
 Save this one for when your energy is waning and you need a pick me up.
 It will get your fit bottom moving—I guarantee it!